ArshRomana1/ArshdeepsBookStore/README.txt

 first I downloaded the bootstrap theme which I want to implement and the I changed the original bootstraps name in the project and added the new file to the css folder by following the instruction in the slides

+1450
+following the instructions from thye slides Made changes to the two files, _layout.cshtml and _LoginPartial.cshtml